apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ViewFs.md

 ViewFs implements the Hadoop file system interface just like HDFS and the local file system.
 It is a trivial file system in the sense that it only allows linking to other file systems.
 Because ViewFs implements the Hadoop file system interface, it works transparently Hadoop tools.
 For example, all the shell commands work with ViewFs as with HDFS and local file system.

-The mount points of a mount table are specified in the standard Hadoop configuration files.
 In the configuration of each cluster, the default file system is set to the mount table for that cluster as shown below (compare it with the configuration in [Single Namenode Clusters](#Single_Namenode_Clusters)).

 ```xml
 <property>